Things to do in Braidwood

 About ten years later, in 1851, gold was discovered in the region and the population boomed, while heaps of new buildings went up as a consequence.
 Hotels, churches, a brewery, and a bank were all among the new constructions that appeared in the fledgling settlement.

 While many other towns in New South Wales had this same colonial layout and density of important buildings, few of them retained the style over the decades (or centuries!) of development and modern changes.
-But Braidwood, for various reasons (including a long recession in the 20th-century), didn’t see much new building work, which is why the 19th-century streetscape has been so well preserved here.
+But Braidwood, for various reasons (including a long recession in the 20th century), didn’t see much new building work, which is why the 19th-century streetscape has been so well preserved here.

 It means that what’s left here in Braidwood is an excellent (and rare) example of an early colonial town, the way they were administered from Sydney, and the fabric of how it relates to the surrounding pastoral lands.